- Home

 7. Define your values and beliefs

-Our values and beliefs are an integral part of who we are, and it can help to remind your future self of what these are.
-For example:
+Our values and beliefs are an integral part of who we are, and it can help to remind your future self of these.
+For example, outlining your core beliefs around topics like family, relationships, and health can affirm how important these things are to you and make sure you continue to prioritise what’s important in life.

 8. Ask yourself questions